jdotpy/streamline/README.md

   -s [STREAMERS [STREAMERS ...]], --streamers [STREAMERS [STREAMERS ...]]
                         Additional streamers to apply (-s is optional) -h, --help            Print help
+  -p {buffer,stream-output,streaming}, --progress {buffer,stream-output,streaming}
+                        Print progress to stdout. ("buffer": buffers input and output, "stream-output" buffers only input, "stream"
+                        for no buffering at all)
+  -w WORKERS, --workers WORKERS
+                        Number of concurrent workers for any one async execution module to have

 =============== Streamers ===============